Labour cost and structure of earnings annual survey/ Ecmoss

 Champ(s) statistique(s) couvert(s) :

+Since 2013, overseas establishments (except Mayotte) are included in the survey.
 Based on reference data for 2010, the survey covers the enterprises with at least 10 employees within the sectors of activity in NACE rev. 2 as follows : Sections B to N, O except state public service, P except the French Education Department and Q to S. In 2008 and 2009, Section O was not covered at all.
 For data up to and including 2007, the survey covers sectors of activity from sections C to K, M, N and O in NACE rev. 1.1

 Unité statistique enquêtée :